 How to fix a new project throwing “Your configuration specifies to merge with the ref ‘refs/heads/master’

 from the remote, but no such ref was fetched.”?

 - Open the folder where your solution/project lives in

-In Visual Studio Code’s Explorer you can just hit Shift+Alt+R to open the folder where currently active file is located in.
+In Visual Studio Code’s Explorer, you can just hit Shift+Alt+R to open the folder where the currently active file is located in.